Wu Wei & Non Action & Action

 Generally speaking within wu wei our actions are without exaggeration or waste of expression yet are also nontrivial.
 Actions should promote natural harmony rather than maintain useless social restrictions.

 No action will place a person squarely in a flock.

-Wu Wei / Non Action often implies wise choices in how you support yourself and live.
-Using simple and basic choices are powerful and literally can shape and move society in ways contrary to current social trends and to help improve one’s culture.
+Wu Wei / Non-Action often implies wise choices in how you support yourself and live.
+Using simple and basic choices are powerful and literally can shape and move society in ways contrary to current social trends and help improve one’s culture.

 No action will only result in your being channeled by the larger social forces around you.

 An interesting exploration of Wu – Wei can be found in Gandhi’s “Satyagraha” (“Insistence on Truth”) or methods of Nonviolent Resistance.
 Many people when face with violence react with violence.
 Wu Wei shows us how to move around acts of the greatest force (such as violence) and avoid blind reactions.
 Wu Wei permits us to pause, to examine options and then take what is felt to be a graceful option with least wasted energy.

 I have also called it love-force or soul-force.
 In the application of satyagraha, I discovered in the earliest stages that pursuit of truth did not admit of violence being inflicted on one’s opponent but that he must be weaned from error by patience and compassion.
 For what appears to be truth to the one may appear to be error to the other.
 And patience means self-suffering.
 So the doctrine came to mean vindication of truth, not by infliction of suffering on the opponent, but on oneself.

 Grace represents the actions of greatest potential.
 The ironic truth: the larger the action, the more that action disrupts alternative options or even your intended result.
 So nonviolence while active in response isn’t directly as forceful as violence itself.
 Non Violence opens up additional nonviolent options from the other side.